 Bubble wrap + paint + little feet is a match made in heaven.
-Grab a roll of paper and some washable paint (we hope you won’t get messy footprints all over your house, but you can never be too safe) and let those creative minds go wild!
+Grab a roll of paper and some washable paint (we hope you won’t get messy footprints all over your house, but you can never be too safe!) and let those creative minds go wild!
 Wrap little feet carefully, you could even try this with hands too!

 6. Sugar writing tray

 Looking for a game that will help your child have fun and learn at the same time?
 This DIY sugar writing tray is perfect for the cause.
 Just fill a tray with sugar and arm him or her with a pencil and some shapes or letters to copy.
 More info and pictures on this one can be found here.